News - Comments

 What I really enjoy about these movies is that they're inspired by true events.

-There's some truth in them.
+There's some truth and possibility in them.
 The first draft of Escape From New York

 was written in 1974 and was a reaction to the Watergate scandal and also to the increasing

 crime and urban decay going on in New York during this time.
-Post-Vietnam and the Iranian hostage crisis were also current at the
+The Vietnam war and the Iranian hostage crisis were also current at the

 time.
 It looked dark and instead of making an utopian vision of the future John